Story and photos by Murray Schneider

 Hank Greenwald sat behind a KNBR microphone from 1979 to 1985 before taking a two-year hiatus to broadcast New York Yankees games.
 In 1989, a memorable year for the hometown nine, he returned to Candlestick Park from the Bronx, remaining in the Giants announcer’s booth until 1996.

-“I returned to the Giants just in time for the earthquake and their first World Series since arriving to the city in 1958,” he said.
+“I returned to the Giants just in time for the earthquake and their second World Series since arriving to the city in 1958,” he said.
 “Ron Fairly was doing the pre-game that October night, and I was standing in the press box with Duane Kuiper.
 Things began to shake back and forth.
 The press box seemed to be heading for home plate.”

 He paused for effect, taking a sip of his cooling hot chocolate, toying with a 1989 World Series ring that adorned a ring finger.